 Field trip

 * Lunch not covered by conference, though individual arrangements made be made.
-Transport may be provided back to campus / hotels / Bueno Vista MRT (To be confirmed).
+Transport may be provided back to campus / hotels / Buona Vista MRT (To be confirmed).

 Field Trips